 Food fads come and go, but lentils remain.
+I’m always trying to come up with new vegan lentil recipes.
 They range in texture from the silky split red lentils that melt into stews or the chewy and robust French lentils that hold up perfectly in a salad.
 When I decided to try the plant-based way of life, the first thing that I cooked for myself was a lentil soup!
 I will always hold a special place for them in my kitchen (and heart haha).

 I have so many options for you in this roundup.
 Everything from a version of that first lentil soup that I made to salads, sides, so many mains, shepherd’s pie, lasagna, stuffed peppers, and even a porridge recipe!

 To keep things organized, I’ve broken these recipes down by category.
 Just click on whichever category of vegan lentil recipes you’re looking for below.

 Lentils of all types are featured heavily in my cookbook, along with a variety of whole food, totally plant based, and seasonal recipes.

 1. Salads & Sides